-The next regular club meeting on Thursday, March 18, 2021 at 7:00 p.m. will be conducted via Zoom.
+The next regular club meeting on Thursday, February 17, 2022 at 7:00 p.m. will be conducted via Zoom.
 Details on how to access the meeting are below.

 Topic –Grounding and Bonding: Proper station grounding is important.
 Tim Duffy-K3LR, CEO of DX Engineering will discuss ways to make sure your station is built using effective grounding and bonding techniques.

 Happy New Year CVARC members, families, and guests!

 I am honored to be your new CVARC President for the coming year.
 A big thank you to all the 2021 Board Members who worked to keep everything moving forward during this unprecedented time.
 With 2021 now in the books (and not a day too soon), the past two years have been unlike any I can remember.
 When our neighborhoods all but shut down, our ham community stepped up, big time!
 Whether checking in with members to make sure all was well; to more frequent nets, zoom classes and zoom meetings, our members made a difference.